 Emma Kuske, Book Review and Product Review Column Editor, is a 17-year-old writer and aspiring book editor.
 She has won several awards for her poetry, and is a published poet.
 She also enjoys participating in her school’s speech and debate team, playing the violin, and dancing tap and ballet.
 Her real passion, however, is soccer.
 Currently she plays goalkeeper on her competitive soccer team and on her school team.
 She loves to read and can often be found trying to multi-task with her nose in a book.

 Brandon Kuske, Humor Column (L.O.L.)
-Editor, is in the 9th grade and loves playing the trumpet and guitar.
-He also loves reading and writing and spends his free time in activities such as Chess Club, karate, and contemplating future world domination.
+Editor, is a 9th grade student that enjoys playing the trumpet and guitar.
+He is a voracious reader and writer and spends his free time engaging in activities such as chess club, martial arts, and contemplating future world domination.

 Sehen Gamhewa, Contributing Writer and Comic Hub Editor, has been writing for Amazing Kids! since 2010.
 He was born in 2003, so do the math, and guess his age!
 Regardless of his little joke, he lives in Kuwait, but he’s actually a Sri Lankan.
 Sehen has won various awards for his poetry, and at the young age of 8, he collected some of his best poems and published a book, titling it I Collect and other Poems.
 Mr. Joe Sottile motivated him and started him on the journey of writing.
 He considers the works of great writers such as Roald Dahl, Rick Riordan, Dan Brown and J.R.
 Lallo amazing and inspiring.
 He loves playing chess, though his real passion is football, but he does like a good game of badminton too.
 As expected of an aspiring author, he love books and he’s quite a quick reader.
 (Pst…He devours books…)